-- Using word problems/ contextual situations for additions and subtractions up to 999.(compare-combination and comparison types of word problems). - Estimates sums and differences of 2, 3 digit numbers. - Adds and subtracts 2-digit numbers on the empty number line. - Frames word problems.
+- Using word problems/ contextual situations for additions and subtractions up to 999.(compares and combines different types of word problems). - Estimates sums and differences of 2, 3 digit numbers. - Adds and subtracts 2-digit numbers on the empty number line. - Frames word problems.